bleemesser/edfarray/docs/reference/contracts.md

 # API contracts

-Behavior that callers can rely on, and the places where edfarray deliberately differs from what you might assume.
-These are stable for 1.0.
+Behavior that callers can rely on, and a few places where edfarray differs from what you might assume.

 ## Exceptions